Tuck School of Business: Employment statistics

-95% of the Tuck MBA class of 2017 had jobs offers three months post graduation and 100% of those students found internships during the summer following the first year.
-The most popular career industries for graduates are management consulting (33%), financial services (20%), and technology (20%) with graduates' first year annual base salaries averaging $127,986 with a mean signing bonus of $30,208.
+90% of the Tuck MBA class of 2025 had jobs offers three months post graduation and 100% of those students found internships during the summer following the first year.
+The most popular career industries for graduates are management consulting (41%), financial services (27%), and technology (13%) with graduates' first year annual median base salaries of $175,000.
 According to the 2018 Financial Times M.B.A. report, Tuck currently ranks 10th in the world for average three year post-graduation salary at $172,735.
 This figure does not including bonuses or other forms of compensation.

-According to Tuck's published 2017 employment report, the top hiring companies for full time students in the class of 2016 were McKinsey & Company (21), Bain & Company (18), and Amazon (11).
-Similarly, the top hiring companies for the class of 2017 internships were McKinsey & Company (16), Bain & Company (11), and Amazon (10).
+According to Tuck's published 2025 employment report, the top hiring companies for full time students in the class of 2025 were Amazon, Bain & Company, Bank of America, Boston Consulting Group, Citigroup, Colgate-Palmolive, General Mills, Goldman Sachs, Google, McKinsey & Company, Microsoft, Morgan Stanley, Nike, Inc., Nvidia, and TikTok.

 Non-degree programs

 In addition to the MBA program, the school offers an array of executive education and other non-degree programs.
-In particular, Tuck offers the Tuck Business Bridge Program, a 4-week, intensive program for current and recently graduated university students seeking to build a foundation in core business concepts.
+In particular, Tuck offers the Tuck Business Bridge Program, a 3-week, intensive program for current and recently graduated university students seeking to build a foundation in core business concepts.
 There is also a Leadership Education and Development (LEAD) program for high school students.
 Tuck offers an Advanced Management Program for executives, which spans either one or two weeks depending on the course.